LEIC-ES-2021-22/3LEIC02T5/README.md

 * **Normal Flow**.
    * System: Shows schedule option.
    * User: clicks on the canteen/department bars options.
-   * System: Shows by a percentage how much the space is occupied.
-Also shows the best times to go to certain spots.
+   * System: Shows your personalized schedule.
 * **Alternative Flows and Exceptions**.
-If the canteen/department bars are closed, it will show a message saying it's closed and also show the next available time.
+Shows you options for theoretical classes and if classes are overlapping,

 |||
 | --- | --- |